jeffleon/comic-ract-app/README.md

 ## Heroku

-you have to do a little deployment in heroku to solve CORS problems create a account in Heroku and
+first of all you have to do a little deployment in heroku to solve CORS problems create a account in Heroku and follow the steps below

 ```git clone https://github.com/Rob--W/cors-anywhere.git```<br>
 ```cd cors-anywhere/```<br>